DineshDevaraj/dineshdevaraj/README.md

-### Hi There 👋
+## Hi There 👋

----
-- I am a polyglot programmer
-- Reinventing the wheel is a good way to learn software
+- Polyglot programmer learning by reinventing the wheel
-- Below I have shown my reinventions
+- Below I have shown my reinventions and implementations

-### Reinventions
+## Reinventions

 - [ddaio](https://github.com/DineshDevaraj/ddasynclib) - Drop in replacement for Python's built-in asyncio.
 - ddanl - Python based async network library.
 A replacement for twisted.